 And then I went to Korea and didn’t touch my website in over a year, after which I got antsy, started doing some design work, and wanted to update my portfolio.
 My landing page had been hacked.
 There was a line of spam where there wasn’t supposed to be.
 I flipped out, understandably, and went on a hunt to find out where the malicious code was.
 I deleted it, but wondered if I was sitting on a ticking timebomb.
 So I changed my password, and decided right then and there to change my theme to a paid one.
 I’m now using Divi to build my websites, which gives me a heck of a lot more flexibility to create pages how I want them instead of how the theme creator wants them.
 As such, I’m obviously not going back.

 But even scarier than a simple little line of spam on my landing page is a complete takeover.
-I know someone whose business website (a Canadian pastry shop) was completely hijacked by some random clothing store from the UK.
-The landing page was not theirs, the links neither.
+I know someone whose entire business website (a Canadian pastry shop) was completely hijacked by some random clothing store from the UK.
+The landing page was not theirs, the links either.
 Everything had been hijacked.
 Scary, right?
 Imagine the poor customers wanting yummy pastries ending up with a site they never asked for.

 Free themes, or the cracked paid ones you might find on illegal sharing sites at least, are often fraught with malicious code that could do way more harm than a few dollar bills used to pay for a clean copy.
 The decision is yours: do you prefer paying nothing but fearing spam and hijacks, or do you prefer paying a few dollars but knowing you won’t pay down the line for your bad business decision?
 The ball is in your court.
 And hey, if you can’t be bothered to build your site yourself, there are people (ahem) willing to do it for you for a few bucks.